A link to reset your password has been sent to your email

 Sample its diverse food and culture, meet local people and share their stories, cuisine, and passion for living like you have never done before.
 Learn the secrets of cuisines relished within all corners of Turkey!

-During the tour, you will stay at 10 Karakoy Hotel in Istanbul, Kale Konak Hotel in Cappadocia, Kale Han Hotel in Selcuk, and airport hotel on your last night in Istanbul.
+During the tour, you will stay at 10 Karakoy Hotel in Istanbul, Yunak Hotel in Cappadocia, hotel in Selcuk, and Yotel Airport Hotel Istanbul on your last night.

 Istanbul, the only city in the world built on two continents, provides a unique link between East and West.
 The guardian of the treasures of three great empires, Napoleon once said that if the world were a single state then its capital would be Constantinople.
 Even today, amid the traffic-choked streets of modern Istanbul, among the high-rises, the steep alleys and the glowing ancient churches and mosques, you can still feel exactly what he meant.

 Later, you will enjoy a welcome dinner at one of Istanbul’s reknown restaurants.
 Overnight in 10 Karaköy Hotel Istanbul.
 Today's meal plan includes dinner.

-Today, Turkish Flavours will take you on a tour of of Istanbul’s Byzantine iconic monuments.
-One of them is Hagia Sophia, the church of the divine wisdom, which was a church (circa 548 AD), then a mosque, and now a museum.
+Today, Turkish Flavours will take you on a tour of of Istanbul’s Byzantine iconic monuments - Hagia Sophia, the church of the divine wisdom, which was a church (circa 548 AD), then a mosque, and now a museum; the 1600-year-old Thedosius Cistern which provided water for the city of Constantinople.
+It is difficult to describe the beauty and uniqueness of this cistern.

 Enjoy lunch at Asitane restaurant, Ottoman cuisine at its best.
 After lunch, you will visit the St. Savior in Chora Museum, known for its magnificent mosaics and frescoes dating from the 11th to the 14th centuries.
 Rest of the day at leisure.